MicrosoftDocs/azure-docs/articles/active-directory/app-provisioning/sap-successfactors-integration-reference.md

 * R = Retired
 * T = Terminated

-Use the steps below to update your mapping to retrieve these codes.
+Use the steps to update your mapping to retrieve these codes.

 1. Open the attribute-mapping blade of your SuccessFactors provisioning app.
 1. Under **Show advanced options**, click on **Edit SuccessFactors attribute list**.